alex-haocong-huang/e-Risk/README.md

 * IE11 is the standard Browser in HSBC
 * There will be a huge data of stock trades
 * Internationalization is out of scope
+* Quantities max number is 10000000000, min number is -10000000000, precision is 2
+* Length of company name is unlimited
+* Company name is unique
+* Today's trades list is sorted by data sequence
+* There is no requirement to show the history of stock trades.
+Stock trades will not be record in database
+* Calculation should be process on backend server side, otherwise it may have performance issue.
+But there is not backend, Calculation should be process on front end
+* API design and API implementation are out of scope

 ## Key Decisions
 * Only Support IE11